 The Theragun is only on this list because if it wasn’t everyone would assume that it has been forgotten.

 It’s also a good opportunity to explain why you should not buy the Theragun or any Therabody products.

-I bought a Theragun G3 PRO to test and within less than 6 months of owning it, it has broken down twice.
+I bought a Theragun G3 PRO to test and within less than 6 months of owning it, it has broken down three times.
 Even the replacement that was sent broke down (the customer service is also terrible and they don’t seem to absorb any of the information you give them).

 This is totally unacceptable for a $600 product.

 I have had other massagers which cost less than a third of the Theragun that have lasted longer.

 There is nothing unique about the Theragun Pro.

 All the packaging and the presentation of the Theragun and its accessories are top notch but it’s more of a facade to make the Theragun appear like a $600 product.

 It comes with a nice travel case, the attachments look good, the unit feels nice and there is an option of using it with an app (which is pointless anyway).